 7. TOEFL or IELTS for international applicants

-Proof of English language eligibility for international students: Applicants must submit current official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores if either English is not your native language OR you indicated that your entire undergraduate education was conducted at an English-language university.
-Native English speakers who did not earn their undergraduate degree at an English-language university should contact the Office of Admission and Financial Aid.
+Proof of English language eligibility for international students: Applicants must submit current official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores if either English is not your native language OR you indicated that your entire undergraduate education was not completed at an English-language university.
 TOEFL scores are valid for two years from the test date.
 Waivers of this requirement are rarely given and must be approved before the application deadline.
-The Graduate School of Journalism reference code for ETS is 2120.
-On the TOEFL, we require a minimum score of 650 (paper-based) or 114 (internet-based); and for the IELTS we require a minimum of 8.0.
+The Columbia Journalism School reference code for ETS is 2120.

 The test scores must be sent directly from either the Educational Testing Service (ETS: www.ets.org) or IELTS (www.ielts.org) to the Office of Admission and Financial Aid, Columbia Journalism School, 2950 Broadway, Pulitzer Hall, MC 3801, New York, NY 10027.